 Conclusion

-Transferring an eSIM to a new phone is perfectly possible and, in many cases, easier than it seems.
+Transferring an eSIM to a new mobile is perfectly possible and, in many cases, simpler than it seems.
 The smoothest process is between iPhones with iOS 16+, where the transfer is almost automatic.
-On Android and Samsung, the process requires an additional step with your carrier, but it is not complicated either.
+On Android and Samsung, the process requires an additional step with your carrier, but it's not complicated either.

 Key points to remember:

-- The eSIM does not physically move; the digital profile is transferred
+- The eSIM does not move physically; the digital profile is transferred

 - You cannot use the same eSIM on two devices at once

-- Always delete eSIM profiles before selling or giving away your phone
+- Always delete eSIM profiles before selling or giving away your mobile

 - Travel eSIMs usually have transfer restrictions